Jadael/TMT/RhythML.md

 RhythML is a plaintext format designed to sequence pitch and CV patterns in a eurorack-style environment.
 The format is agnostic to what you are using each output for, which allows for specifying both rhythmic triggers and melodic sequences in a compact, easily editable, human readable text format.

-Right now, RhythML is only implemented in one place: the 'Spellbook' module for VCV Rack.
+Right now, RhythML is only implemented in one place: the ['Spellbook' module for VCV Rack](https://github.com/Jadael/TMT).
 However, the format is meant to be platform/technology agnostic.
-In the future, look out for plugins and standalone tools to convert RhythML to and from other common musical notations, or use it in common apps and music writing tools.
+In the future, we would love to create or see others create plugins and standalone tools to convert RhythML to and from other common musical notations, or use it in common apps and music writing tools.

-Below is a detailed specification of the RhythML syntax as implemented by the `Spellbook` VCV Rack module.
-Because Spellbook is a VCV Rack module, pitches and percentages are translated into 1v/octave.
-In other systems, RhythML should be translated into appropriate signals for that system.
-For example, if there were a RhythML module as a VST plugin for your DAW, it would most likely output everything as MIDI instead of voltages.
+Below is a detailed specification of the RhythML syntax, mostly as implemented by the `Spellbook` VCV Rack module.
+Within the context of Spellbook as a VCV Rack module, pitches and percentages are translated into 1v/octave.
+In other contexts, RhythML would be translated into appropriate signals for that system.
+For example, if there were a RhythML module as a VST plugin for your DAW, it would most likely output everything as MIDI, with output ranges of 0-127 instead of voltages.

 ### Basic Structure